esteblock/token-playground/docs/4_issue_and_mint_asset_in_stellar.md

 In this chapter we will  show you how to issue (create) a Stellar Asset (classic) and mint the the first supply of it.

 To issue and mint an asset you need to build and submit two transactions.
-The first one will create a trustline for the asset between receiver and issuer address, this is a requirement.
-The second one  will send a payment of the asset  from issuer to receiver that effectivaly will create and mint the asset by sending it.
+The first one will to create a **trustline** for the asset between receiver and issuer address, this is a requirement.
+The second one **will send a payment** of the asset  from issuer to receiver that effectivaly **will create and mint the asset by sending it+*.

 Remember to **follow the code** in the [Token Playground's Repo](https://github.com/esteblock/token-playground/).
 Also, you can clone the code by doing